Events

 Gwillim Lake Provincial Park

-Gwillim Lake is located south along the Hwy.
+Gwillim Lake is located south along Hwy.
 29 South.
-It is a large deep lake with Northern Pike and Lake Char (Trout) as the most common fish.
-A new Provincial Park campsite was established on the North side of the lake which includes camping facilities and a boat launch.
+It is a large, deep lake with Northern Pike and Lake Char (Trout) as the most common fish.
+A Provincial Park campsite is established on the North side of the lake which includes camping facilities and a boat launch.
 The lake is totally within the park boundaries.

 Facilities: